I) Instructions to create the "Parameters.txt" file

-It is possible to program the simulation parameters by making a text file.
+It is possible to program the simulation parameters through a text file.

-There are two options to create the parameters file:
+There are two options to create the parameter file:

-1st) Construct a "Parameters.txt" file to program the parameters of the simulation.
-You can make this file by following the instructions below.
+1) Create a "Parameters.txt" file to program the simulation parameters.
+You can build this file by following the instructions below.

-Use any text editor, but always save the file as plain text ".txt".
-You can choose another name for the file and build files with different names for each simulation you make.
+Use any text editor, but always save as plain text “.txt” (without formatting).
+You may choose another filename and create different files for each simulation.

-Once the file is created, upload it by selecting the option (1) from the previous menu and so you can run your specific simulations.
+After creating the file, load it by selecting option (1) in the menu, and then you can run your specific simulations.

-The file must contain all the variables (36 total).
-Each variable has to stay in a line with the format [the variable, one or more spaces, and the value], like this template:
+The file must contain all variables (36 in total).
+Each variable must be on its own line in the format [the variable, one or more spaces, and the value], as in the model:

 VARIABLE value